 First, we note that the estimated average share of households who adopt microfinance under the MCMC-MLE estimates fits the data well for all $43$ villages.
-We also find that the HAC standard error for the empirical average tends to be large, since there are relatively few households in each village, and this noise is a possible explanation for the large differences between the estimated share of households purchasing microfinance and the empirical average in some villages.
-Second, we find that random allocation delivers a comparable level of welfare to the original treatment allocation.
-This result is indicative that the leaders that BSS selected were not particularly effective in encouraging take-up by other households.
-Third, we find that our proposed method compares favourably to the method that is implemented in \citet{banerjee2013diffusion}, yielding a treatment allocation that attains a higher welfare-level.
+Second, we find that the centrality-based allocation delivers a level of welfare comparable to both the original treatment allocation and the random allocation.
+This result suggests that the centrality-based approach may fail to capture the spillover effects arising from strategic interactions.
+It also implies that the leaders that BSS selected were not particularly effective in encouraging take-up by other households.
+Third, we find that our proposed method compares favourably to the method that is implemented in \citet{banerjee2013diffusion}, yielding a treatment allocation that attains a higher welfare level.
 As shown in Table \ref{tableemprical}, the welfare gain is positive for all $43$ villages (exceeding $100\%$ in some villages).
-This indicates that if the specification of the sequential network game is correct in the context of the current application, individualized treatment allocation that takes into account network spillovers can generate large welfare gains---something that indicates that the network structure matters.
+This indicates that if the specification of the sequential network game is correct in the context of the current application, individualized treatment allocation that takes into account network spillovers can generate large welfare gains.
 Existing empirical work around social networks has not quantified the welfare gain from individualized treatment allocation under spillovers due to a lack of feasible procedures to obtain an optimal individualized assignment policy.
-In contrast, we uncover evidence of the welfare gains that can be realised by exploiting network spillovers.
+In contrast, we uncover evidence of the significant welfare gains that can be realized by exploiting network spillovers.

-We note that \citet{akbarpour2020just} argues that the optimal treatment allocation rule under a capacity constraint may lose any advantage that it enjoys over random allocation if the capacity constraint is even slightly relaxed by a few additional households.
-The objective in that paper, however, is to maximize information diffusion in the context of a large network asymptotic.
-This is distinct from our target.
-We focus on the proportion of households that purchase microfinance in equilibrium.
-Spillover effects for product purchase are distinct from those for information diffusion both in mechanism and in intuition.
-In particular, we emphasize that in our setting it matters who households receive their information from and how this affects their purchase decision, rather than simply whether they are informed.
-We additionally note that the condition on the spillover effects that is maintained in the analysis of \citet{akbarpour2020just} becomes more restrictive when spillover effects are heterogeneous.